Ricardo Martinelli: Politics

 During the presidency of Ernesto Pérez Balladares, Martinelli served as Director of Social security from 1994 to 1996.
 From September 1999 to January 2003, during the presidency of Mireya Moscoso, he served as chairman of the board of directors of the Panama Canal and as the Minister for Canal Affairs.

-Martinelli was the president of the Democratic Change party, which was founded in May 1998.
-He led the party and was the presidential candidate during the 2004 general election, when his party came in last; Martinelli received 5.3% of the vote and came in fourth and place in the election.
+Martinelli was the president of the Democratic Change party, which he formed in 1998.
+He led the party and was the presidential candidate during the 2004 general election, when his party came in last; Martinelli received 5.3% of the vote and came in fourth place in the election.

 Martinelli was the leader of Democratic Change and presidential candidate in the 2009 general election.
 He ran on a pro-business platform, promising to cut political corruption and reduce violent crime and spent an estimated $35 million on promoting his campaign.
 By Election Day, Martinelli was the favorite to win the election, with opinion polls giving him a double-digit lead over the ruling Democratic Revolutionary Party (PRD)–People's Party coalition.
 He had the support of the Alliance for Change, a group of political parties that includes his own Democratic Change party, the Panameñista Party, the Nationalist Republican Liberal Movement, and the Patriotic Union Party.

 His main opponent was PRD candidate Balbina Herrera.
 Though initially the favorite, she was damaged in the election by her links to former military ruler Manuel Noriega and by the perception that she was a "Chavista", a supporter of leftist Venezuelan president Hugo Chavez.
 Martinelli was also helped by strong support from the business community.

 On May 3, 2009, Martinelli won the national election by a landslide, with over 60% of the votes, thanks to the alliance with who would be his vice president, Juan Carlos Varela, who contributed the votes of the Panamanian party, 22.2% of the total, compared to Herrera, who received about 36%.
 Former president Guillermo Endara finished a distant third.
 This was the second-largest majority in Panamanian history and the largest since 1989.
 Martinelli's victory was an exception to a trend of victories for left-leaning Latin American candidates.
 He was sworn in on July 1, 2009.